tchiotludo/akhq/README.md

 ### Header configuration (reverse proxy)

-To enable Header authentification in the application, you'll have to configure the header that will resolve users & groups:
+To enable Header authentication in the application, you'll have to configure the header that will resolve users & groups:

 ```yaml
 akhq: